sacarr98/NewsStories/README.md

 ### Future Implementations

-In future I would change the way images are uploaded as for a large number of users uploading images and adding them to the static file will slow down the performance of the site.
-I would also like to implement a way for users to share other users news stories on their profile adding their comments around it.
+In future I would like users to be able to share other users posts to their profile, if they think stories are of great interest and should reach a larger audience.

 ### Accessibility